Placement preview

 Is this tool free?

-Yes, the wall art visualizer is completely free with no signup required.
-Everything runs in your browser — your photos are not uploaded to any server.
+Yes, completely free with no signup required.
+Everything runs in your browser — your photos are never uploaded to any server.

 What image formats are supported?

-You can upload JPEG, PNG, WebP, and HEIC images up to 10MB.
-HEIC files (common on iPhones) are automatically converted.
-For best results, take a straight-on photo of your wall in good lighting.
+JPEG, PNG, WebP, and HEIC up to 10MB.
+HEIC files from iPhones are automatically converted.
+For best results, take a straight-on photo in good lighting.

 Want AI to Redesign Your Entire Wall?

-Our AI-powered tools can reimagine your space with new colors, wallpapers, and decor styles — generated from a single photo.
+Our AI-powered tools can reimagine your space with new colours, wallpapers, and decor styles — generated from a single photo.

 Try AI Wall Design